JamzTyson/Rock_Scissors_Paper_Framework/README.md

 - Adding more choices with cyclic rules
 (e.g., Rock-Paper-Scissors-Lizard-Batman).
 - Adding a more complex or graphical interface.
-- Customizing input handling and game logic.
+- Customising input handling and game logic.
 - Adding more players.
 - Adding more advanced strategies for the computer player.
 - Defining new rules and behaviors.